-We intend to use a portion of the net proceeds from this offering to pay the accumulated and unpaid dividends on our Series B Preferred Stock.
-See "Use of Proceeds."
-We have never declared or paid any cash dividends on our common stock and do not intend to do so in the foreseeable future.
+We have never declared or paid any cash dividends on our common stock.
+We do not currently intend to pay dividends on our common stock in the foreseeable future.
 We currently intend to retain all available funds and any future earnings to support operations and to finance the growth and development of our business.
-In addition, the Loan Agreement contains, the amended Loan Agreement will contain, and the terms of any future credit agreements may we enter into may contain, terms prohibiting or limiting the amount of dividends that may be declared or paid on our common stock.
+In addition, the Loan Agreement contains, and the terms of any future credit agreements may we enter into may contain, terms prohibiting or limiting the amount of dividends that may be declared or paid on our common stock.